 Darren Turner from PWC, who has been a great adviser over the years.
 I find him invaluable in terms of providing business insights and things like that.

 Also, John Coyle, he was with HunterNet and probably opened me many years ago when I first became a CEO, to a broad network that’s in Newcastle and got me involved in that business network effectively, so it’s been great.

-DSI Underground is Australia’s largest manufacturer and supplier of specialist strata reinforcement and support products to the underground coal and metalliferous mining sectors; also exporting to the Asia-Pacific Region.
+DSI Underground is Australia’s largest manufacturer and supplier of specialist strata reinforcement and support products to the Coal and Metalliferous underground mining and tunnelling sectors.

 Keeping in line with their strategy "Local Presence - Global Competence", they have over 2,000 employees worldwide with operations across Europe, Africa, Asia-Pacific and the Americas.